Perineal Membrane Spasm

 4. Pelvic Exam: Physical examination of the pelvic area.

-6. Urodynamic Studies: Tests to evaluate bladder function.
+6. Urodynamic Studies: Tests to evaluate function.

 7. Endoscopic Examination: Viewing internal structures using a scope.